-Given the current underfunding of operations at the Memorial, the proposed expansion of programming at the Memorial would have moderate to major adverse impacts.
-These impacts, when considered with other ongoing and planned projects, could contribute to a cumulative impact to operations, since the projects outside of the Memorial grounds could increase the number of people visiting the Memorial.
-However, the potential for additional partnerships in implementing and managing the successful outcome of the design competition could mitigate these impacts if the existing operational resources are supplemented and enhanced by additional resources.
+ANALYSIS OF CUMULATIVE IMPACTS Should staffing and funding levels increase at a commensurate level to match the needs of new infrastructure and new programs, adverse impacts to NPS operations would be negligible and therefore would not contribute to an adverse cumulative impact to operations.
+Should funding and staffing levels remain the same, the proposed expansion of programming at the Memorial would have moderate to major long-term adverse impacts on NPS operations.
+These adverse impacts, when considered with other ongoing and planned projects, could contribute to a cumulative impact to operations, since the projects outside of the Memorial grounds could increase the number of people visiting the Memorial.
+However, the potential for additional partnerships in implementing and managing the successful outcome of the design competition could mitigate these impacts if the existing operational resources additional resources.

-The long-term impacts of the Program Expansion alternative could range from moderate/major beneficial to adverse.
+If funded, the long-term impacts of the Program Expansion alternative in general would be negligible and the specific addition of a new entrance into the Museum of Westward Expansion would be moderate to major and beneficial.
+The long-term impacts of the Program Expansion alternative would be moderate to major long-term adverse if funding for NPS operations remains the same without a commensurate increase.
 Much depends on the outcome of the design competition, and whether the new programs and elements that emerge from the competition come with additional financial resources for operations.